EPIC Fields: Marrying 3D Geometry and Video Understanding: Introduction

 Obtaining camera information for \epic is challenging since structure-from-motion methods often fail on such complex videos.
-By solving this problem, we make it easier for other researchers to start on 3D understanding, similar to how the setup and data introduced in works like NeRF~\cite{mildenhall20nerf:} opened up opportunities for machine learning researchers who previously faced difficulties with photogrammetry.
-Furthermore, while we propose specific benchmark tasks, we anticipate that researchers will be able to use our dataset to investigate many more questions.
+By solving this problem, we make it much easier for other researchers to start on 3D video understanding even when they are not experts in 3D vision, similar to what the setup and data introduced in works like NeRF~\cite{mildenhall20nerf:} has done for static 3D reconstruction.
+Furthermore, while we propose specific benchmark tasks, we anticipate that researchers will be able to use our dataset to investigate many more questions than the ones we investigate here.

-In summary, we make two contributions.
-First, we augment \epic with camera information to obtain the new \dataset dataset.
-To overcome the limitations~\cite{Guan_2020_CVPR} of traditional structure-for-motion pipelines~\cite{schonberger16structure-from-motion}, which struggle with egocentric videos, we introduce a pre-processing step which intelligently sub-samples frames from these videos, resulting in higher reconstruction reliability and speed.
-Second, we include with \dataset a set of benchmark tasks on a meaningful subset of these videos, including: dynamic novel view synthesis (\ie reconstructing some frames given a subset of the remaining frames); identifying and segmenting which objects are moving independently from the camera; and, finally, video object segmentation.
-Throughout, we use the VISOR~\cite{Darkhalil22VISOR} annotations to provide ground-truth, and report a number of baselines.
-Our results show that, unsurprisingly, existing approaches are challenged by the \dataset data, especially for dynamic content.
+In summary, our first contribution is to augment \epic with camera information.
+To overcome the limitations~\cite{Guan_2020_CVPR} of traditional structure-from-motion pipelines~\cite{schonberger16structure-from-motion}, which struggle with egocentric videos, we introduce a pre-processing step that intelligently sub-samples frames from these videos, resulting in higher reconstruction reliability and speed.
+Our second contribution is to introduce new benchmark tasks that require or can benefit from the 3D cameras: dynamic novel view synthesis (\ie reconstructing unseen frames given a subset of frames from a monocular video); identifying and segmenting objects that move independently from the camera; and semi-supervised video object segmentation.
+These benchmarks use and extend the VISOR~\cite{Darkhalil22VISOR} annotations to provide dense ground-truth semantic labels.
+We report a number of baselines and conclude that, while 3D reconstruction can indeed benefit video understanding, existing approaches are challenged by the dynamic aspects of \dataset.

-\section{Related Work}
+\section{Related work}